-Options are derivative securities, which means their value is based on the price of other securities.
-On the speculative side, options allow investors the opportunity to make a leveraged bet on the direction of stock movements.
+Options are derivative securities, which means their value is based on the prices of other securities.
+On the speculative side, options give investors the opportunity to make a leveraged bet on the direction of stock movements.
 But options can also be used to hedge an existing long position or short position in stocks.
 Here’s a look at the basics of options trading, including how options work and how they can be used.

 What Are Options?

-Two types of options exist: Call options and put options.
-Buying call options gives you the right to buy 100 shares of the underlying stock at a certain price within a specific time period.
-Buying put options is the same, except your right is to sell the stock, not buy the stock.
+Two types of options exist: call options and put options.
+When you buy a call option you get the right to buy 100 shares of the underlying stock at a certain price within a specific time period.
+Buying a put option is similar, except your right is to sell the stock rather than buy it.

 When listed in print, an option quote looks like this: IBM Jan 150.
 If this is a call option, it means you have the right to buy 100 shares of IBM stock at the strike price of $150 per share before the option expires.
-If it is a put option, you have the right to sell 100 shares of IBM stock at $150 per share before the option expires.
+If it’s a put option, you have the right to sell 100 shares of IBM stock at $150 per share before the option expires.

-But options always cost more than their intrinsic value because time value is added to the price of options.
+However, options always cost more than their intrinsic values because time value is added to the price of options.
 The more time you have before your option expires, the more chance you have that the stock price will move in your direction, thus increasing its time value.
 Options that expire in nine months will have more time value than options that expire in one month, for example.